Definitions of Child Abuse and Neglect - Ohio

 • Is subjected to out-of-home-care child abuse

-'Endangering children' includes any of the following acts committed against a child under age 18 or a mentally or physically handicapped child under age 21:
+'Endangering children' includes any of the following acts committed against a child under age 18 or a child with a mental or physical disability under age 21:

 • Abuse, torture, or cruel abuse